 Introduced with the Canon EOS M50 was the .CR3 RAW format and the EOS R gets this feature.
 This RAW file format enables new features including C-RAW, compressed RAW with lossy compression vs. the normally compressed RAW with non-lossy compression.
 Instead of the not-full-featured small and medium RAW formats Canon formerly offered, C-RAW provides full RAW file support along with an estimated 40% file size reduction (about 37% in the above example) over Canon's already efficient RAW file format size.
 The math adds up quickly, significantly impacting both memory card and hard disk storage capacity requirements.
 With the M50 review, what started as a quick evaluation of this new feature turned into a sizeable project.
 Check out the article: Should I Use Canon's C-RAW Image File Format? for more information.

 The Canon EOS R writes image files to an SD/SDHC/SDXC memory card and includes support for the fast UHS-II standard.
 The EOS R formats a fast 64GB SDXC card nearly instantly, an impressive and useful feature.
 With card formats faster than SD available, opting for SD was an interesting decision, but one I am happy with.
 SD memory cards are very small, are relatively inexpensive, are very popular and are compatible with a large number of cameras and card readers, including my laptop's built-in reader.
 Buy high capacity cards and many of them.
-Rotate cards, avoiding re-use until the image files they contain are adequately backup up.
+Rotate cards, avoiding re-use until the image files they contain are adequately backed up.

 More controversial was Canon's decision to provide a single card slot vs. two with redundancy being the most import feature for a dual card design.
 While I personally seldom use two cards simultaneously, the EOS R is simply not the right camera for those who absolutely require the dual card slot feature.